Datenschule/wasserdaten/nodemcu/README.md

 ## Hardware

-We currently use a nodeMCU v2 with a DHT22 that is reading from pin D7 aka 13.
+We currently use a nodeMCU v2 with a DHT22 that is writing to pin D7 aka 13.

 ## Software